alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

                         if (isEndReached) left() else right()
 ```

-This way we will inspect elements to both - left and right side from the currently focused element.
+This way we will inspect elements to both - left and right sides from the currently focused element.
 ### Finding element in the grid
 Vertical grid is the most difficult place to find elements because we have to move in three directions - left, right and down.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s9FT2fW6M94?rel=0" frameborder="0" allowfullscreen></iframe>